influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0b/introduction/installation.md

 #### InfluxEnterprise package

-*TODO: Put the right information in here.*
+*TODO: Link to where to find this information on the portal.*
 ```
 wget https://bagels/smelly-toads/itsabird_amd64.deb
 sudo dpkg -i itsabird_amd64.deb